by Carl V Phillips

 First: If someone wants to know what is being said about him online, particularly by the handful of scholarly critics of this particular literature, there are dozens of ways to do it.
 (Again, I am nothing if not helpful: Here is a link on how to set up a Google alert.
 I find it works quite well.
 See, e.g., my response to a pathetic attack on me and President Trump — yes really — by a hack reporter at the Washington Post; do you think I found that by accident because I was browsing the Post?)
 A particularly good way to learn about the criticisms is to simply not block all the people who tag you on Twitter with links to the criticisms.
 Given that these people do block all their critics, one might conclude that they do not actually want their “entitled” awareness of the criticism.

 Second: Um, no. If someone publishes something, they are entitled to nothing.
-If I want to criticize it, or question whether the authors are even aware of how things work on this planet, I am free to publish it in this blog, or send it in a private email to one or a hundred people, or talk about it on the phone, or whatever.
-It is almost like the editors of this journal are not even aware of how things work on this planet.
+If I want to criticize it, or question whether the authors are even aware of how things work in a free society, I am free to publish it in this blog, or send it in a private email to one or a hundred people, or talk about it on the phone, or whatever.
+It is almost like the editors of this journal are not even aware of how things work in a free society.

 They next write: